autumn-yng/summerfog/README.md

 - We calculated FLC frequency and ploted Cloud Top Height time series of individual pixels in [goes/goes_analyze_timeseries.ipynb](goes/goes_analyze_timeseries.ipynb)

-- We classified field photos using a Machine Learning model in (img_classification.ipynb)[img_classification.ipynb]
+- We classified field photos using a Machine Learning model in [img_classification.ipynb](img_classification.ipynb)

 - We compared satellite-detected cloud height and camera-derived fog presence in [compare-goes-vs-photos.ipynb](compare-goes-vs-photos.ipynb)